Cognitive Games and Assessments

 Pop the Bubbles

-mindLAMP offers a task with multiple stimuli in the form of bubbles, which participants must 'pop' or ignore.
-Participants must pay attention the rules for each level to know which bubbles to pop and which to ignore.
-In addition to color-based responses, higher levels also demand pattern-based responses.
+An instance of a go/no-go task in which the user must respond to one stimulus and ignore another, Pop the Bubbles presents multiple stimuli in the form of bubbles of 3 different colors (i.e. pink, blue, and yellow), which the user must either "pop" by clicking on them or ignore.
+The user must pay attention to the rules for each level in order to know which bubbles to pop and which to ignore.
+In addition to color-based responses, higher levels also require pattern-based responses.
+Domains assessed: attention

 Sample Game Play